hyungsangpark/CoconutTalk/README.md

 ### Executing program

-Essentially, open terminal and run `main.py` in the root directory of this repository.
+Essentially, open terminal and run `client.py` or `server.py` accordingly from the root directory of this repository.

 Before running the program, make sure the command used to run python is actually python 3 and has version python 3.7 or above.
 To do this, you can run the command: `python --version` to see what version of the python your computer is